What Happened to All the Jobs Trump Promised?

 Scroll to Start ↓

 Explore these claims for yourself.
-We confirmed all figures with company representatives and presented the results to the White House, which had no comment.
+The promises are organized in chronological order.
+We confirmed all figures with company representatives and presented the results to the White House, which did not respond to our request for comment.